CyberRyan1/CyberCore/docs/examples/CommandWithArgumentsExample.md

         //      cast the argument to a player. final OfflinePlayer target = Bukkit.getOfflinePlayer( args[0] );

-        // In this command, we are going to tell the sender (player) whether the
-        //      argument (target) is online or not. if ( target.isOnline() ) {
+        if ( target.isOnline() ) {
             // Using CoreUtils.sendMsg() sends the colored message to the player.
             CoreUtils.sendMsg( player, "&b" + target.getName() + " &7is online" );